-We’re committed to representing human trafficking survivors with dedication and empathy for the potentially life-threatening experiences they’ve overcome.
-If you or a survivor you know is interested in bringing a civil lawsuit against those parties who participated and facilitated your trafficking, our human trafficking lawyers can help you restore what’s been stolen from you.
-Our goal is to ensure that you receive justice through the resolution of your case.
-The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform, you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
-Speak to one of our knowledgeable case management specialists and receive a free legal consultation from a mass tort attorney at The Dunken Law Firm.
-Use the form on this page to get started.
+We have a hyper client-focused: with our high-touch client concierge platform, you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
+Speak to one of our knowledgeable case management specialists and receive a free legal consultation from a human trafficking attorney at The Dunken Law Firm.
+Use the contact form on this page to get started.